‘We’re going to be something to reckon with’: How WSU’s offensive line makes the Air Raid soar

 Still, the offensive line could be the best unit on the team, with four of five starters returning, and the other is a sixth-year senior.
 And they are big, with each starter at least 300 pounds.

-Senior center Frederick Mauigoa (6 feet 3, 310) has started every game the past two seasons and is on the watch list for the Rimginton Award given to the country’s best center.
-Junior Liam Ryan (6-5, 300), who started at left guard last season has not only replaced Andre Dillard at left tackle but also as the team’s vocal leader.
-Senior Robert Valencia (6-6, 300) takes over at left guard for Harris after he was granted a sixth season of eligibility.
+Senior center Frederick Mauigoa (6 feet 3, 310) has started every game the past two seasons and is on the watch list for the Rimington Award given to the country’s best center.
+Junior Liam Ryan (6-5, 300), who started at left guard last season has not only replaced Dillard at left tackle but also as the team’s vocal leader.
+Senior Robert Valencia (6-6, 300) takes over at left guard for Ryan after he was granted a sixth season of eligibility.
 His only start came in last year’s Alamo Bowl.

 Sophomore right tackle Abe Lucas (6-7, 324) has gained 68 pounds since coming to Pullman and has become one of the best linemen in the conference, earning Freshman All-American and second-team All-Pac-12 honors last year.
 Josh Watson (6-4, 300) returns as the starter at right guard.